cameronneylon/barcelona-declaration-website/content/conference_2025_bologna.md

 </br>
 {{< /rawhtml >}}

-*Online participation is available for free, please [register here](https://forms.gle/VjsucNEQCzg7tgK88) before May 25.*

-*Registration for attending the meeting on location is closed*
+*Registration for attending the meeting on location / online is closed*

 On May 28-29 2025 the Barcelona Declaration is co-organizing the 5th Workshop on Open Citations and Open Scholarly Metadata (WOOC2025) together with the University of Bologna and OpenCitations.